 A place that will always be in our hearts ♥♥

-Conversano in Puglia is a little gem unspoiled by mass tourism while a wonderful place to experience authentic Puglian life.
+Conversano in Puglia is a little gem unspoiled by mass tourism and a wonderful place to experience authentic Puglian life.
 The moment we got off the train, we knew this town was going to be special.
 This small town is located in the Province of Bari.
 We used this town as a “home base” for exploring the Puglia region.

 This little town has gleaming white limestone slabs throughout the streets that have been polished to a high shine by the traffic over the years.
 If you have a chance to see this town, even for a day, it will be worth your time.

 The monastery was founded on an ancient crypt dedicated to San Mauro in the 6th century.
 The yellow and blue mosaic tiles on the tower’s domed roof truly seem to gleam in the sunlight.
 At one time, it was once the most important monastery in all of Puglia.

 Conversano’s Romanesque cathedral dates back to the 11th century and was damaged by fire in 1911 but has been restored.
 Also built of white limestone, which is a distinguishing characteristic of Puglian architecture.

 Conversano in Puglia: Food and Wine